Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 , or S-hook clasps with closed jump rings can be substituted.
 Switch out the proper hardware to use other types of clasps and toggles, and you will be good to go.

-- Cut a section of beading line at least 6 inches longer than the length of the necklace or bracelet you will be making.
-Place a crimp bead or tube and then a clasp onto one end of the line.
+- Cut a section of beading line at least 6 inches longer than the necklace or bracelet you will be making.
+Place a crimp bead or tube, then a clasp, onto one end of the line.

 - Tuck the loose end of the fishing line into and through the crimp bead or tube to create a loop.